Star Wars: X-Wing (video game): Reception

-Star Wars: X-Wing was a commercial hit that surpassed the predictions of LucasArts.
+Star Wars: X-Wing became a commercial hit that surpassed the predictions of LucasArts.
 Its launch shipment of 100,000 units sold out during its debut weekend; nearly 500,000 units in total were ordered by retailers by December 1993.

 X-Wing, which one author later stated "skillfully captured the feel" of the Star Wars films, was a best-seller in 1993.
-In its 1992 preview of the game Computer Gaming World wrote that the developers "are taking aim at Chris Roberts and his megahit Wing Commander series".
+In its 1992 preview of the game, Computer Gaming World wrote that the developers "are taking aim at Chris Roberts and his megahit Wing Commander series".
 The magazine said in its 1993 review that some of the missions were imbalanced, and criticized the need to identify and execute precise "solutions" to them.
 It praised the flight model as "excellently executed and a joy to play", however, and concluded "I enjoyed the experience tremendously" and looked forward to expansion disks and sequels.
 A 1994 survey in the magazine later gave the game four stars out of five, stating that it was "A superb rendition of the Star Wars universe, albeit victory conditions in the scenarios are a bit too structured and rigid".
-Compute! said X-Wing succeeds at being "the first authentic space-combat simulator", comparing it favorably to the contemporaneous Wing Commander, while calling the game's rigid structure, leaving no margin for error, "controversial".
+Compute! said X-Wing succeeds at being "the first authentic space-combat simulator", comparing it favorably to the contemporaneous Wing Commander, while calling the game's rigid structure with no margin for error, "controversial".
 A reviewer for Next Generation said X-Wing "was a deserved, runaway hit", and scored the Macintosh conversion four out of five stars.
 He praised the updating of the graphics with texture mapping, light sourcing, and higher resolution, as well as the inclusion of the Imperial Pursuit and B-Wing expansion packs.
 He criticized that the game's infamously rigid difficulty had not been fixed in the Macintosh version, but found it an overall welcome port of an outstanding game.
 In the following month's issue, Next Generation ranked X-Wing and Star Wars: TIE Fighter collectively as number 23 on their "Top 100 Games of All Time".